Chance of SS genotype with AS parents?

 A common question is: “what’s the chance of SS genotype with SS parents”?

 We break down the chances of having children with Sickle Cell Disease (SCD) when both parents are carriers of the condition ie trait.
 It is a little technical, but if you want to understand how sickle cells are transmitted, read on.

 Sickle Cell Disease is an inherited blood disease that affects haemoglobin.

-Haemoglobin (Hb) is a protein found on our red blood cells that carries oxygen and we need it to survive.
+Haemoglobin (Hb) is a protein that exists in our red blood cells that carries oxygen – and we need it to survive.

 What Causes Sickle Cell Disease?

 Sickle Cell Disease is not caused by an infection or vaccination or curse – it has been clearly proven to be a genetic condition.

 This means you can only ever get SCD because you were born with 2 genes for the disease that you received from both parents.

 Genes carry material (DNA) that determines what you or I become.
 You will find these DNA materials or sequences on chromosomes.

 We have mainly 2 types of chromosomes – sex and non-sex chromosomes.